Punjabi folk singer Surinder Shinda passes away in Ludhiana

 Punjabi folk singer Surinder Shinda, 64, passed away after a brief illness in Ludhiana on Wednesday morning.

-Shinda was admitted to Dayanand Medical College and Hospital in Ludhiana for treatment on July 11, family sources said.
+Shinda was admitted to Dayanand Medical College and Hospital (DMCH) in Ludhiana for treatment on July 11.

+Rajya Sabha AAP member Sanjeev Arora, who is also the vice-president of the DMCH Managing Society, said in a statement that Shinda was brought to DMCH from another private hospital a few days ago and was admitted in the ICU as his condition was serious.
+He said the singer had been on ventilator.

 Also read: Former Punjab CPS Gurbinder Atwal dead